Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 The resulting sales estimates (call these “modified” sales estimates) are implicitly benchmarked to 2007 Economic Census results via this linking procedure.
-Note that no revisions are made to sales estimates prior to 2011, except for NAICS 42343 as described above.
-The following method is used to produce “modified” estimates for the following items: end-of-year inventories, total operating expenses, purchases, e-commerce and EDI.
-First the sales ratio described above is multiplied by the Horvitz-Thompson estimate for the given item for 2010 and subsequent years.
+The following method is used to produce “modified” estimates for the following items: end-of-year inventories, total operating expenses, purchases, and e-commerce.
+First, the sales ratio described above is multiplied by the Horvitz-Thompson estimate for the given item for 2010 and subsequent years.
 Then the published estimates for 2004 through 2010 from the prior sample are input into the benchmarking program.
 Using this program, the estimates for 2005 through 2010 for each detailed industry are revised in a manner that:

 A similar method is used for foreign inventories, only using the benchmarked estimate for 2005 from the prior sample as a constraint, because foreign inventories was not collected for 2004.